Akilandeswari: Worship

+In popular culture

-Muthuswamy Dikshitar, the 18th century composer of Carnatic Music, composed three songs in honour of Akhilandeshwari, specifically at the Jambukeshwarar Temple in Thiruvanaikovil.
+Muthuswamy Dikshitar, the 18th-century composer of Carnatic Music, composed three songs in honour of Akhilandeshwari, specifically at the Jambukeswarar Temple in Thiruvanaikaval.

 In 2012, P. Unni Krishnan and Harini, the renowned vocalists rendered songs on Adi Parashakti through a devotional album titled Om Nava Sakthi Jaya Jaya Sakthi, in which Goddess Akilandeshwari was also praised through a dedicated song.
 This song contains depiction on the Jambukeshwarar Temple and its complete history captured in a most charming manner.